microsoft/live-share/docs/quickstart/share.md

 > **Linux users:** VS Code will also [prompt you to enter a user code](../use/vscode.md#sign-in-using-a-user-code) when opening the browser window.
 The code can be found by clicking on the "Having trouble?
 Click here for user code directions" link that appears in the "Ready to collaborate!" page after you've signed into Live Share via the browser.
 Simply paste this user code in the prompt's input field in VS Code and hit enter to finish.

 In **Visual Studio**, Live Share automatically uses your [personalization account](https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio).
 As a result, you can simply sign in as you would normally.
-However, if you'd prefer to use a different sign-in than your VS personalization account, go to **Tools &gt; Options &gt; Live Share &gt; User account** and select different credentials.
+However, if you'd prefer to use a different sign-in than your Visual Studio personalization account, go to **Tools &gt; Options &gt; Live Share &gt; User account** and select different credentials.

 See [troubleshooting](../troubleshooting.md#sign-in) if you are still hitting problems.